howerj/libforth/readme.md

                        to the virtual machine words boundaries and not character, or byte, aligned.
 The length of this field, and the size of the input buffer, limit the maximum size of a word.
+	__
+	CB           = Compiling bit, if set this is a compiling word, if cleared it is an immediate word.

 Depending on the virtual machine word size, or cell size, there may be more bits above bit '15', the most significant bit, in the MISC field.
 These bits